President, Warner Bros. Domestic Television Distribution

 Werner was named WBDTD’s President in August 2006, taking charge of local television station distribution of first-run and off-network syndicated series, as well as theatrical motion pictures.
 In January 2008, as part of a restructuring by the Warner Bros.
 Television Group to combine the operations of WBDTD with those of the Warner Bros.
 Domestic Cable Distribution unit, Werner added responsibility for the pay, cable, satellite and broadcast network sales activities previously handled by WBDCD.
 Werner now directs an expanded and consolidated Domestic Television Distribution operation charged with distributing all Warner Bros.
 Entertainment programming to all domestic television outlets and subscription video-on-demand platforms (such as Netflix, Amazon and Hulu).

-First-run series distributed by WBDTD under Werner’s leadership include Telepictures Productions’ The Ellen DeGeneres Show, TMZ, TMZ Live, Extra, Judge Mathis and The People’s Court, and the upcoming talk show The Real for fall 2014.
-Current off-network programs include The Big Bang Theory, The Middle, Friends, The Mentalist and The Closer (weekend broadcast window).
-Mike & Molly will join the off-net marketplace in fall 2014 and 2 Broke Girls and Person of Interest in fall 2015.
+First-run series distributed by WBDTD under Werner’s leadership include Telepictures’ The Ellen DeGeneres Show, TMZ, TMZ Live, Extra, Judge Mathis, The People’s Court, The Real and Crime Watch Daily with Chris Hansen.
+Current off-network programs include The Big Bang Theory, The Middle, Friends, Mom, Two and a Half Men, Mike & Molly, 2 Broke Girls and Person of Interest.